thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

 git tag v1.2.3
 ```

-There is a Github action set up in `.github/workflows/release.yml` that listens for new tags being pushed to the main repo, and then pushes the release to PyPi using the [Trusted publisher](https://docs.pypi.org/trusted-publishers/) process.
+There is a Github action set up in `.github/workflows/release.yml` that listens for new tags being pushed to the main repo.When a new tag is pushed to the repo, the action builds the python package, and then pushes the release to PyPi using the [Trusted publisher](https://docs.pypi.org/trusted-publishers/) process.

 To push a git tag, use the tag name when pushing to the origin repository.

-In our case we could push like so:
+In our case of creating  tag `v1.2.3` we push tag `v1.2.3` to `origin`:

 ```
 git push origin v1.2.3